ivop/pokeysynth/README.md

 * [Inversion](https://en.wikipedia.org/wiki/Inversion_(music)), root, first, second, and third inversion, determines the lowest and highest note.
 For a triad, the third inversion is the same as the root inversion.
 * Direction, up or down, set whether the arpeggio is played from the lowest to the highest note, or vice versa.

 I tried to included the most common used triads and quads and still be not too overwhelming.
-If you want a [dominent seventh sharp ninth chord](https://en.wikipedia.org/wiki/Dominant_seventh_sharp_ninth_chord) you need to edit the note table manually.
+If you want the Hendrix Chord (which is a [dominant seventh sharp ninth chord](https://en.wikipedia.org/wiki/Dominant_seventh_sharp_ninth_chord)) you need to edit the note table manually.

 #### Miscellaneous Settings